luizzan/plotly_wrapper/README.md

 A footer can be added to the image.
 The `fig_height` and `fig_width` parameters do not take into account the footer dimensions.
 Footer height can be set using the `footer_height` parameter.
 Footer width will be the same as the original image.

 Three-part footers can be configured in `settings.plotly_wrapper.py`:<br>
-1. `FOOTER`: Can be a completer footer or a background image;
+1. `FOOTER`: Can be a completer footer or a background image, mandatory if using any of the other footers below;
 2. `FOOTER_LEFT`: An image to be attached to the left side of the footer;
 3. `FOOTER_RIGHT`: Attached to the right side of the footer.